4 European countries where you can do a master’s for free

 - Master's tuition fees for UK and other non-EU students – Free (apart from universities in the state of Baden-Württemberg).

-- Best universities for overseas students – Technical University of Munich and Humboldt University of Berlin.
+- Best universities for overseas students – The Technical University of Munich and Humboldt University of Berlin.

 - Financial support available to UK students – None, unless one of your parents has German citizenship, you have a German spouse or you've lived in Germany for five years.
 Check DAAD UK for postgraduate scholarships for study in Germany.